safespace-bw/frontend/README.md

   Overall, this project was a good lesson in creating a React app from scratch.
 I fleshed out this app with functional and class components as well as array methods to dynamically render the elements.
 I also incorporated my newly acquired knowledge of react-router when I made this project and learned more about how CRUD operations drive an application.

-#### This project was completed during the month 2 unit: Web Application Development.
+#### This project was completed during my Lambda School month 2 unit: Web Application Development.
 The *Web Application Development* unit explored the following topics:

 - Functional Components 1 - 2